tailless/webvr/README.md

 ## Get your device ready

-- Android Phone with the Google VR Services app installed ( requires Android OS version 6+ Marshmallow )
+- Android Phone with the Google VR Services app installed ( requires Android OS version 6+ Marshmallow ) :
 - Chrome browser
 - VR Goggles
-- Make sure you have laptop and phone coneected to the same network
+- Make sure you have your laptop and phone connected to the same network
 - Use Chrome to navigate to your laptop's IP address + port number, i.e 192.168.0.2:8000
+- Fingers crossed, you can now enjoy your master piece :)